 Camping is only permitted at the designated campsites south and east of the boat ramps.
 Camping permits are required and fees apply.
 A tag with your booking number must be displayed at your campsite.

-See Charon Point Regional Park map for camping area locations.
+See Charon Point Conservation Park map for camping area locations.

 Enjoy cool coastal breezes and ocean views as you picnic at Charon Point.